francescovogelezang/DGA/chapter1.md

 (c) a framework for voluntary registration of entities which collect and process data made available for altruistic purposes.

+(ca) a framework for the establishment of a European data innovation board.

 (2) This Regulation is without prejudice to specific provisions in other Union legal acts regarding access to or re-use of certain categories of data, or requirements related to processing of personal or non-personal data.
-Where a sector-specific Union legal act requires public sector bodies, providers of data sharing services or registered entities providing data altruism services to comply with specific additional technical, administrative or organisational requirements, including through an authorisation or certification regime, those provisions of that sector-specific Union legal act shall also apply.
+Where a sector-specific Union legal act requires public sector bodies, data intermediaries or registered entities providing data altruism services to comply with specific additional technical, administrative or organisational requirements, including through an authorisation or certification regime, those provisions of that sector-specific Union legal act shall also apply.

 ### Article 2 Definitions